carlisia/website/content/ai/agentic systems/the intention statement framework for agentic systems.md

 The key questions to answer:

 - Can we quantify the exact impact delivered to our primary users?
-- Does the effort-to-impact ratio justify choosing this over other projects?
+- Does the capacity-to-impact ratio justify choosing this over other projects?
 - Will the concentrated impact be sufficient to sustain long-term investment?

+> [!NOTE]
+> If you can justify that building an agent is worth the investment, keep in mind that if capacity can be increased or impact scope can be reduced, the ratio will change favorably.

 Without clear answers to these questions, even technically brilliant agents become stale.
 The following section provides formulas, templates, and examples to make this math crystal clear.